 If you are lucky enough to have a well-behaved airing cupboard which maintains the correct temperature, you may never need to build an incubator.
-However, if you don’t and you are going to pursue your hobby for a while then it is a good idea to make some kind of container which can be kept at a constant stable temperature.
+However, if you don’t and you are going to pursue your hobby for a while then it is a good idea to make some kind of container which can be kept at a constandt stable temperature.
 Your cultures will grow quickly and there is less chance of contamination.
 N.B.
 Do not overheat your kits – better a little too cool than too hot.
 Never place kits close to a heat mat and do not leave it on constantly or you will kill your kits!

-A simple solution is to get a large storage box (or polystyrene box) and place a heat mat in the bottom connected to a thermostat (or timeswitch for a number of minutes per hour).
+A simple solution is to get a large storage box (or polystyrene box) and place a heat mat in the bottom (or underneath) connected to a thermostat (or timeswitch for a number of minutes per hour).
 Use a max/min thermostat to check temperature and do not go over 30 C.

-When places your MycoFarms or Mycoboxes inside inside it is a good idea to sit them on a thick book or something similar.
+When places your MycoFarms or Mycoboxes inside inside it is a good idea to sit them on a thick book or upturned box, dish or something similar.
 This prevents the bottom of the kits drying out and provides a gentle heat from the sides.